 Movable contacts and fixed contact

-Spring arrangement is also present in a relay, such as to bring the armature and the contacts back to the original position when the coil is de-energized.
+Spring arrangements are also present in them, such as to bring the armature and the contacts back to the original position when the coil is de-energized.

 Parts of a solid-state relay

 As discussed earlier, solid-state relays do not have any movable parts within.
-In order to explain the internal parts of these relays, here, we have split it to the following sections:
+In order to explain their internal parts, here, we have split it to the following sections: